 What are the outputs?

 For the development of EARTH EX global we will design and develop an all-sector exercise focused on a complex, large scale catastrophe.

 We will deliver a report that reviews results from EARTH EX 2019 to assess lessons learned, as a guide to the current status of resilience for critical sectors, and to assist in understanding gaps needed to help plan future exercises.

 Register for EARTH EX//19, which takes place this year on 21 August 2019.
 NO PREPARATION REQUIRED - A locally facilitated, “Come as you are” exercise.
 For organisations, as an out-of-the-box senior level exercise, it provides an opportunity to examine and rehearse critical executive and operational decisions required before a full operational exercise.
 For individuals, families and community groups, it will help with basic preparations, and with planning that can help secure and sustain participants during an extreme disaster.

 Black Sky blog post

-EIS Council facilitates national and international collaboration and planning to protect our societies’ critical utilities against uniquely severe black sky hazards.
-Our programming and special projects help utilities and their partners develop and implement cost effective, consensus-based protection measures by hosting frameworks for sustained coordination, planning and best practice development.
+Electric Infrastructure Security Council (EISC) facilitates national and international collaboration and planning to protect our societies’ critical utilities against uniquely severe black sky hazards.
+Its programming and special projects help utilities and their partners develop and implement cost effective, consensus-based protection measures by hosting frameworks for sustained coordination, planning and best practice development.

 Avi Schnurr, CEO and President